gan-police/frequency-forensics/README.md

 $ python -m freqdect.prepare_dataset ./data/ffhq_stylegan/
 ```

-The data-set preparation script accepts additional arguments.
+The dataset preparation script accepts additional arguments.
 For example, it is possible to change the sizes of the
 train, test or validation sets.
 For a list of all optional arguments, open the help page via the `-h` argument.

 ### Training the Classifier